Frangula alnus

 Frangula alnus, commonly known as alder buckthorn, glossy buckthorn, or breaking buckthorn, is a tall deciduous shrub in the family Rhamnaceae.
 Unlike other "buckthorns", alder buckthorn does not have thorns.
-It is native to Europe, northernmost Africa, and western Asia, from Ireland and Great Britain north to the 68th parallel in Scandinavia, east to central Siberia and Xinjiang in western China, and south to northern Morocco, Turkey, and the Alborz in Iran and Caucasus Mountains; in the northwest of its range (Ireland, Scotland), it is rare and scattered.
+It is native to Europe, northernmost Africa, and western Asia, from Ireland and Great Britain north to the 68th parallel in Scandinavia, east to central Siberia and Xinjiang in western China, and south to northern Morocco, Turkey, and the Alborz in Iran and the Caucasus Mountains; in the northwest of its range (Ireland, Scotland), it is rare and scattered.
 It is also introduced and naturalised in eastern North America.

 Description

 Alder buckthorn is a non-spiny deciduous shrub, growing to 3–6 m, occasionally to 7 m tall.
-It is usually multistemmed, but rarely forms a small tree with a trunk diameter of up to 20 cm.
+It is usually multistemmed but rarely forms a small tree with a trunk diameter of up to 20 cm.
 The bark is dark blackish-brown, with bright lemon-yellow inner bark exposed if cut.
 The shoots are dark brown, the winter buds without bud scales, protected only by the densely hairy outer leaves.

 The leaves are arranged alternately on 8–15 mm petioles.
 They are ovate, 3–7 cm long by 2.5–4 cm wide (rarely to 11 cm by 6 cm).
 They have 6–10 pairs of prominently grooved and slightly downy veins and an entire margin.

 The flowers are small, 3–5 mm in diameter, star-shaped with five greenish-white acute triangular petals, hermaphroditic, and insect-pollinated, flowering in May to June in clusters of two to ten in the leaf axils.

 The fruit is a small black berry 6–10 mm in diameter, ripening from green through red in late summer to dark purple or black in early autumn, containing two or three pale brown 5 mm seeds.
 The seeds are primarily dispersed by frugivorous birds, which readily eat the fruit.
+Its fruit persists for an average of 15.3 days, and bears an average of 2.0 seeds per fruit.
+Fruits average 86.2% water, and their dry weight includes 25.0% carbohydrates and 0.5% lipids.